Brüno

-Brüno is a 2009 mockumentary comedy film directed by Larry Charles and starring Sacha Baron Cohen, who produced, co-wrote, and played the gay Austrian fashion journalist Brüno Gehard.
-The film also stars Gustaf Hammarsten.
-A co-production between the United States and the United Kingdom, it is the third film based on one of Cohen's characters from Da Ali G Show, following Ali G Indahouse and Borat.
+Brüno is a 2009 mockumentary comedy film directed by Larry Charles and written by Sacha Baron Cohen, Anthony Hines, Dan Mazer, and Jeff Schaffer, the former three of whom co-wrote the story with Peter Baynham.
+Baron Cohen stars as the Austrian fashion journalist Brüno Gehard, who travels to Los Angeles in the hopes of launching a celebrity interview show, pushing the boundaries of decorum to its limit in the process.
+Gustaf Hammarsten also stars.
+It is the third film based on one of Baron Cohen's characters from Da Ali G Show (2000–04), following Ali G Indahouse (2002) and Borat!
+Cultural Learnings of America for Make Benefit Glorious Nation of Kazakhstan (2006).

-Brüno was released on July 10, 2009, in the United States, by Universal Pictures.
-Despite mixed reviews from critics, it was a box-office success, grossing $139 million worldwide on a budget of $42 million.
+Brüno was released on July 10, 2009, in the United States and United Kingdom by Universal Pictures.
+It received mixed reviews from critics and was a commercial success, grossing $139 million worldwide on a $42 million budget.

 Title

 An alternative title for the film is Brüno: Delicious Journeys Through America for the Purpose of Making Heterosexual Males Visibly Uncomfortable in the Presence of a Gay Foreigner in a Mesh T-Shirt.
-It was initially a mock title proposed by Hollywood news and gossip blog Defamer and mistakenly reported as genuine by a number of sources of film information, including MovieTome, where it was still being used in the search results as late as 2011, The Irish Times, The Boston Globe, and (although no longer) the Internet Movie Database.
+It was initially a mock title proposed by Hollywood news and gossip blog Defamer and mistakenly reported as genuine by a number of sources of film information, including MovieTome, where it was still being used in the search results as late as 2011, The Irish Times, The Boston Globe, and the IMDb.